 The iPhone is an example of timing the jump.
 Apple had the benefit of seeing many early failed efforts that nonetheless had the right general ideas.
 They identified the key use cases and quality levels they needed, identified the enabling technologies to meet those needs, and built the right product.

 RIM, Palm, and Nokia are examples of incrementing.
 They got stuck with a evolutionary branch of the smartphone that gave them a false sense of success, and under-invested in technologies that would bring them into the future.
+This isn't to say incrementing isn't sometimes a good approach, but in the case of smartphones, it's hard to argue it was the right strategy.

 And the EO Personal Communicator is an example of shooting for the moon.
 They didn't understand the market need and opportunity at that given time, lacked leverage in their position in the market, failed to intelligently scoping features and use cases, and lacked the capacity to execute on the right things in the right way.
 Like Icarus flying too close to the sun, they were doomed to fall from the sky because it tried to do too much, too soon.